wustl-oncology/immuno_lsf_wdl_compute1/README.md

 Create a folder called `yamls` under the analysis directory.

-Create a yaml file for EACH sample you are processing using templates from the following link: [https://github.com/wustl-oncology/immuno_gcp_wdl_compute1/tree/main/example_yamls/human_GRCh38_ens105](https://github.com/wustl-oncology/analysis-wdls/blob/main/example_data/immuno_storage1.yml)
+Create a yaml file for EACH sample you are processing using templates [here](https://github.com/wustl-oncology/analysis-wdls/blob/main/example_data/immuno_storage1.yml)

 Name each yaml as `sample_immuno.yaml`